snizhanalviv/aepp-sdk-js/bin/CLI.md

 ```

 The general groupings of commands are:
 - `chain` commands do not require a public or private key and give information about the state of the chain.
-None of the chain commands change the state of the chain at all.
+None of the chain commands changes the state of the chain at all.
 - `config` displays the client's configuration file and can write the configuration to disk.
 - `help` does what one would expect and is described here no further.
 - `inspect` allows you to look at the objects on the blockchain.
 - `name` allows interaction with the naming system.
-- `account` commands cover a set of functions which operate with a keypair, from transferring tokens to registering names to invoking smart contracts.
+- `account` commands cover a set of functions which operate with a key pair, from transferring tokens to registering names and invoking smart contracts.
 - `oracle` allows you to interact with the oracles.
-- `contract` allows to compile the smart contracts.
+- `contract` allows compiling the smart contracts.

 ## The chain group